 H.P.
 Lovecraft spent much of his life as a recluse, both before and after his mother died.
 His only regular contact with the outside world was his writing, much of which would take the form of an astounding number of letters to various scholarly institutions, publications, and editors; with some estimates placing the total number of them around 100,000.
 It is interesting to note that one of the closest bonds to come from these correspondences was with Robert E. Howard, author and creator of Conan the Barbarian and other popular characters.3

 H.P.
-Lovecraft married Sonia Haft Greene in 1924, but only lived with his wife for a year before she was committed to a sanatorium and then later moved to Cleveland to pursue career interests.
+Lovecraft married Sonia Haft Greene in 1924, but only lived with his wife for a year before she was committed to a sanatorium, then later moved to Cleveland to pursue career interests.
 They divorced in 1929.
 Lovecraft lived out the rest of his life in poverty, struggling to support himself and even turning to ghost writing to avoid abject destitution.
-He died—almost penniless and in relative obscurity—at the age of forty-seven from intestinal cancer in 1937.3
+He died—almost penniless and in relative obscurity—from intestinal cancer in 1937.3

 Looking back at the life of H.P.
 Lovecraft, one can already see some common themes that might crop up in his fiction.
 Mental illness, death, and the helplessness one feels when their life takes unexpected turns they can do nothing about.
 His isolationist lifestyle likely played a large role in his intolerance of people unlike himself, a worldview not uncommon during this time but notably a prominent component of his psychological situation.
 All of this, coupled with his fascination with astronomy, combined to create the environment where H.P.
 Lovecraft explored his own fears.
 Fear of the unknown—or even simply the unfamiliar—and the insignificance of mankind in the face of a vast cosmos flourished under these circumstances.